ehrscape/R-project/RunneR-walkthrough.md

 ```
 ## [1] 51.31
 ```
+The above figures present the smoothed distances between GPS data points and smoothed elevation data according to the cumulative distance (`cum_dist`).
+However, if time dependence is of interest, the `cum_dist` variable in the `ggplot` code can be replaced with `time` variable.

 Distances, time and elevation differences, average speed and grade between gps data points and total VAM are calculated at this point.
 Next, the function cotinues with segmenting the running route according to time.
 The total time of the recorded activity `active_time` is calculated by summing up the elements of `delta_time`.
 This is further divided to resting and moving time, `resting_time` and `moving_time`.
 Additionally, the indexes of resting (`resting_ind`) and moving (`moving_ind`) segments are extracted along with their proportions (`t_rest_rel`, `t_mov_rel`) in relation to total active time.
 All the absolute values are given in seconds.